|ABO blood groups||

 A molecule specifically recognized by another molecule and involved in specific interactions.

 Long interspersed nuclear elements class 1 (LINE1) is a type of transposable element, or “jumping gene,” that randomly copies and inserts itself into different genomic locations through reverse transcription (conversion of RNA into DNA).
-These alterations can cause genomic destabilization, drive changes in gene expression, introduce disease, or are silent.
+These active LINE1s can interrupt the genome through insertions, deletions, rearrangements, and copy number variations.
+LINE1 activity has contributed to the instability and evolution of genomes.
 As such, they are tightly regulated in the germline, however, they are controlled differently in apes and humans.
-LINE1 retrotransposons make up to ~21% of the human genome.
+LINE1 retrotransposons make up to ~17% of the human genome.
+While the majority are inactive in the human genome, there are roughly 80-100 that have retained the ability to retrotranspose with considerable variation between individuals.

 One of the four classes of major biomolecules.
 A fatty or waxy organic compound involved in important cellular activities like storing energy, as a component of the cell membrane, and signaling within and between other cells.